GWO Sea Survival

 CONTENT:

-• Safe conduct on installations, vessels, and turbines during normal operations & emergencies
+• Safe conduct on installations, vessels, and turbines during normal operations and emergencies

-• Individual & collective survival techniques at sea
+• Individual and collective survival techniques at sea

-• Advantages & limitations of personal LSA, PPE & usage
+• Advantages and limitations of personal LSA and PPE and usage

-• GMDSS (Global Maritime Distress and Safety Systems) & SAR (Search and Rescue)
+• GMDSS (Global Maritime Distress and Safety Systems) and SAR (Search and Rescue)

-• Transfer of worker & equipment between dock to vessel & vessel to turbine foundation
+• Transfer of workers and equipment between the dock to vessel and the vessel to turbine foundation

 • Evacuation from the turbine to water